mattcossins-arm/Arm-Developer-Labs-Staging/PhD-Level/R-Arm-Community-Support-INTERMEDIATE.md

 This project aims to significantly enhance the support for running **R and Rtools on Windows 11 for Arm64 (WoA)** by identifying and contributing bug fixes / improvements to the relevant parts of the R community (e.g., R Core, Rtools or the CRAN/Bioconductor packages etc.).
 The project’s goals include:

-- **Identifying, Analyzing and fixing compatibility issues** in base R and Rtools for the Windows/Arm64 environment.
 - **Reviewing the R Bugzilla tracker** (https://bugs.r-project.org/) for unresolved WoA-related issues and either fixing or updating them.
 - **Identifying CRAN and Bioconductor packages** lacking Windows/Arm64 support.
 - **Proposing and testing patches upstream** for R packages that fail to build or run on WoA.